 Plastic pallets valued for export: no ISPM-15 worries, lightweight, and more.

-Buying export pallets?
-One important benefit of plastic pallets for export is that they do not require special treatments as would wood.
+Are you considering plastic export pallets?
+One important benefit of plastic pallets for export is that they do not require special treatments as would solid wood pallets.

 Taking a step back, in the course of global trade flows, pests can quickly reach every continent and harm the local agriculture and forests.
 With this in mind, ISPM 15 (International Standards for Phytosanitary Measures) guidelines have been created to regulate wood packaging material in international trade to prevent the spread of pests.
 These guidelines require measures such as heat treatment or fumigation prior to eliminate pests and to protect the wood against new infections.